 Studio CloverWorks will return to make the sequel.

 On December 3, 2022, the format of the anime sequel was announced.
-It’s been confirmed that light novels Volume 8: Rascal Does Not Dream of a Sister Venturing Out and Volume 9: Rascal Does Not Dream of a Knapsack Girl will be adapted as a movie that will be released in Japanese theaters.
+It’s been confirmed that light novels Volume 8: Rascal Does Not Dream of a Sister Venturing Out and Volume 9: Rascal Does Not Dream of a Knapsack Girl will be adapted as two separate movies that will be released in Japanese theaters.

-The Rascal Does Not Dream of a Sister Venturing Out movie release hasn’t been announced yet.
+The Rascal Does Not Dream of a Knapsack Girl movie release date hasn’t been announced yet.

 Considering that the first movie adapted 2 books this new anime project is essentially Rascal Does Not Dream Of Bunny Girl Senpai movie 2.
 Still, it’s possible that another future anime sequel project will be a single-cour anime TV season.

 As such, Anime Geek is predicting that the Rascal Does Not Dream Of Bunny Girl Senpai Season 2 release date could be in 2024 or 2025 at the earliest.
 (Please see the predictions section for more details.)

 Aobuta fans have been waiting a very long time for Rascal Does Not Dream Of Bunny Girl Senpai Season 2 to bring back Sakuta Azusagawa and Mai Sakurajima.
 Hopefully, fans won’t have to stew too long.

 Here is the main Japanese cast: